nilostolte/PostScript/README.md

 original Opentype font, but expressed in PostScript language.
 The file is not a PostScript font, but it has all elements to display texts using the glyphs of the original OpenType font (actually a font like structure can be contructed with it, but that is out of the scope of this project).
-Copying the file to a text file and renaming it with a ".ps" becomes a PostScript program able to display any of the converted glyphs of the font.
+Copying the file to a text file and renaming it with a ".ps" becomes a PostScript program able to display any of the converted glyphs of the font.<a name="verdana"></a>

 As an example, [verdana.ps](https://github.com/nilostolte/PostScript/blob/main/OpenType%20Fonts/verdana.ps) was obtained by loading **Verdana** font, converting it to PostScript, copying the resulting page to a text file, and adding the following